 - Job creation that reflects the diversity of local communities.

-These solutions will only be effective and sustainable if power and resources are shifted to Black and Brown communities and communities with lower incomes who are most affected by climate change.
+These solutions will only be effective and sustainable if power and resources are shifted to Black, Latino, and Indigenous communities and communities with lower incomes who are most affected by climate change.

 Our Mission: What We Do to Make it Happen